Thruday helps visual thinkers plan tasks, routines, and priorities in one clear place - Explore our planner

 While ADHD presents its own set of challenges, there are numerous forms of support available to help individuals manage their symptoms and lead fulfilling lives.

-Cognitive Behavioral Therapy (CBT)
+Cognitive Behavioural Therapy (CBT)

 CBT is a widely recognized therapeutic approach for managing ADHD symptoms.
-It focuses on identifying and modifying negative thought patterns and behaviors, helping individuals develop healthier coping mechanisms.
+It focuses on identifying and modifying negative thought patterns and behaviours, helping individuals develop healthier coping mechanisms.
 CBT can assist individuals in recognizing and challenging negative self-talk, improving time management skills, and enhancing problem-solving abilities.
 By working with a CBT practitioner, individuals with ADHD can develop practical strategies to overcome challenges, increase their productivity, and improve their overall well-being.

 Structure, Routine, Stability